SueMottet/kickstarter-analysis/README.md

 ## Analysis and Challenges
 1. Relying on a README report to provide and summarize my finding is not my go-to presentation mode.
 I am a novice README writer.
-2. Try to keep my analysis work focused on using Excel (and the internet) as my only analysis tools was challenging for me.
+2. Trying to keep my analysis work focused on using Excel (and the internet) as my only analysis tools was also challenging for me.
-Excel is part of go-to my toolset for data analysis but not usually my only data analysis tool.
+Excel is part of my go-to toolset for data analysis but not usually my only data analysis tool.
 I typically would use other tools in combination with Excel in my analysis work.
 3. This analysis was perform per a fixed set of instuctions, formating and scope to emphasize learning particular skills:

 ### Analysis of Outcomes Based on Launch Date